TIYDC/newline-assistant/README.md

 ### Merging Back in and Releasing

 We are happy to accept PRs and will cut releases as necessary.
-The "release" process is simply updating the manifest/package.json and regenerating the `crx` file from the `build/` directory.
-The `crx` file itself is created by using the "Pack Extension" button within the chrome extensions settings page.
-And don't forget the `pem` file so that users can update their extension vs having to remove it first!
-(Note that this file is shared among authors to keep it out of the repo.)
+The "release" process is simply creating a zip file from the `/build` directory and updating the published chrome extension (which only @jakerella can do currently).
+We also will add a "release" in GitHub each time.

 ## Authors